Individualized Program Plans Lawyers in Los Angeles

 Under federal law, regional centers have wide discretion to determine how to implement an IPP, but no discretion at all in determining whether to implement the plan itself.
 No matter what, the IPP must be implemented.
 Limited funding cannot be the basis for rejecting a service or support.
 As long as the regional center has any funds to purchase services, it must provide services and supports based on the recipient’s individual needs and preferences, as determined through the IPP process of approval.
 However, regional centers can consider cost in choosing among providers who deliver the same services of comparable quality.

-Applying for and receiving IPP is a drawn out and complicated process that requires the help of an experienced special needs attorney.
+Applying for and receiving IPP is a drawn out and complicated process that requires the help of an experienced Los Angeles special needs attorney.
 In order to ensure that your child receives every bit of assistance that they need to lead a successful independent life, the Woodsmall Law Group provides experienced and sophisticated legal representation.
 Contact our Pasadena legal team today to schedule a consultation free of charge and see how we can help you.